Buying cryptocurrency has never been easier. You just register with an exchange, click “buy” and Bob’s your uncle — you’re a bonafide crypto investor.

 - Coinbase is an excellent first destination for most beginners.
 They’re a publicly-traded company with over 73 million users, and are known for their superb and intuitive UI and the ability to earn free crypto through Coinbase Learn.
 Drawbacks are higher-than-average fees and the inability to extract your private key to a cold wallet.
 Find out more in our Coinbase Review.

-- eToro lets you invest in stocks, ETFs and over 30 popular cryptocurrencies with a simple 1% fee structure for buying or selling cryptocurrencies.
+- eToro lets you invest in stocks, ETFs and over 30 popular cryptocurrencies with a simple 1% fee structure for buying and selling cryptocurrencies.
 Overall, eToro provides a very simple way to add crypto to your portfolio.

 - Binance.US competes with Coinbase by offering lower fees, a better selection of cryptocurrencies and more advanced features to grow into.
 The platform is under intense regulatory scrutiny; while this is not a dealbreaker as it’s common among crypto platforms, it's something to be mindful of.
 Find out more in our Binance.US Review.